-24-hour memory indicators: For 24 hours after alarming, the red LED alarm indicator will flash at different rates every 48 seconds (approx) depending on the alarm event type (Fire or CO) and in the case of CO, on the level detected - see Table C.
+24-hour memory indicators: For 24 hours after alarming, the red LED alarm indicator will flash at different rates every 48 seconds (approx) depending on the alarm event type (Fire or CO) and in the case of CO, on the level detected - See Memory Mode table in section 7.

-Memory recall on demand: To review the memory status at any time, press and hold the test/hush button, the red LED alarm indicator will flash in accordance to Table C to convey the alarm event in memory, if any.
+Memory recall on demand: To review the memory status at any time, press and hold the test/hush button, the red LED alarm indicator will flash in accordance to the Memory Mode table (in section 7) to convey the alarm event in memory, if any.